A Short Story

 “Sorry, didn’t mean to startle you like that,” the man offered.
 “I’m Lenny.”
-Lenny, of course, did not offer his hand, as the old ritual had been branded heteropatriarchalnormative, or something like that.
-John had never been very attentive during his anti-oppression reeducation sessions.
-But the older man nonetheless nodded politely and gestured to the car.
+He nodded politely and gestured to the car.

 “You’ve kept her real nice,” Lenny replied, gesturing around them.
 “Better detailed than most here.
 Doesn’t look stock either.”

 Lenny shook his head softly, but didn’t press the point, for which John was grateful.
-He sipped his beer, which was no better than the sticker-covered 250, and stood awkwardly next to the older man for a few moments before curiosity got the best of him.
+He sipped his flat beer, and stood awkwardly next to the older man for a few moments before curiosity got the best of him.